Skip to main content

 Key Facts

-• Amazon Q for Developers: AI coding companion that accelerates development velocity across your engineering teams, reducing time-to-market for new features
+• Amazon Q Developer: AI coding companion that lifts engineering velocity, automates routine PRs, and shortens time-to-ship for new features

 Entity Definitions